rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 #### Class PhyloTree and TreeNode

-This modeule `tree.py` defines a `TreeNode` class and a `Phylotree` class for constructing and managing a phylogenetic tree.
+This module `tree.py` defines a `TreeNode` class and a `Phylotree` class for constructing and managing a phylogenetic tree.

+In the object diagram we see a phylotree is diretly linked to one node, which is the root (will be portrayed as an attribute) and each node is recursively linked to other nodes, in its attributes, as seen in the following implementation:

 The `TreeNode` class represents a node in the tree with attributes:
 - `name`: stores the RNA type.